-Basic Research New Technologies
+Image: New Technologies

 Brian Sweis, M.D., Ph.D., Icahn School of Medicine at Mount Sinai, will perform research rooted in principles of neuroeconomics, an emerging field of decision science that quantifies how the brain constrains complex choices, how circuits encode reward value, and how this is influenced by one's affective state.
 He has developed a set of neuroeconomic decision-making tasks validated for use in mice, rats, monkeys, and humans, offering novel approaches to study decision-making in a manner that is biologically tractable and readily translatable across species.
 These efforts shed light on how individuals weigh the consequences of prior choices when making future decisions.
 The team will record, in animals, the activity of large populations of single neurons from key structures in the brain's reward system implicated in stress and decision-making information processing.
 They hypothesize neurons linked to previously stressful episodes will causally drive the influence of regret on future behavior.
 This project could enhance our understanding of how depression can distort the lens through which individuals perceive their past actions.

-Hwei Ee Tan, Ph.D., Nanyang Technological University, Singapore, says that the community of microorganisms living in our gut plays a role in the development of depression.
+D Basic Research in our gut plays a role in the development of depression.
 While emerging evidence reveals that imbalances in gut bacterial composition are causally linked to depression, less is known about the biological interactions between stress and those resident microorganisms.
 Presuming that the gut-brain axis is bidirectional, the team hypothesizes that mental stress induces gut microbial imbalances via descending brain-gut pathways.
 Building on their expertise in the mammalian gutbrain axis, they will test this central hypothesis to provide proof of concept for further inquiry into the "top-down" brain-to-gut dialogue: characterizing gut microbiota changes under stress; and defining neural substrates of stress that influence the microbiome and metabolome.
 This could provide a framework to uncover how certain foods or supplements such as probiotics may reverse the gut bacterial imbalances linked to stress and depression.